 For more information: Manifest Destiny

 Magneto, with his powers back, stood for a choice, returning to his old ways or now join the X-men on their homebase known as Utopia.
 Since no more then 200 mutants remained after M-Day, Magneto thought the few that where still there should stand strong together.
 He embarked on a journey to Utopia where he was met with anger by the X-men.
 When he arrives, Xavier demands he leave, but Cyclops overrules him and allows Magneto to state his business.
-Magneto then fell down on his knies and praised Cyclops' leadership and asked him if he could join them.
+Magneto then fell down on his knees and praised Cyclops' leadership and asked him if he could join them.

-Xavier refused to accept Magneto’s suspicous acts and change of heart and telepathically attacks him, but Cyclops stops the attack and orders Xavier to leave.
+Xavier refused to accept Magneto’s suspicious acts and change of heart and telepathically attacks him, but Cyclops stops the attack and orders Xavier to leave.
 Magneto laments the future of their race, but Cyclops assures him that Hope Summers, the Mutant Messiah is alive and well.
 Magneto swears fealty to the X-Men and is made a senior member of Cyclops’ cabinet.
 He’s still not fully accepted, however, as Cyclops reprimands him for taking what he believed to be too much initiative by constructing a giant support column to not only support Utopia, but house the Atlantean refugees, calling the structure New Atlantis.

 To finally atone for his past sins, he journeys to the top of a mountain to reflect and finally realizes what he can do: bring Kitty Pryde back to Earth.
 He saw the massive bullet she was trapped in when he was in the High Evolutionary’s space station and uses his abilities to bring her back, but he lapses into a coma.